Mshivam2409/rustduino/docs/docs/guides/generate_mpu.md

 ---
-id: generate
+id: generate_mpu
-slug: /generate
+slug: /generate_mpu
-title: Random Number Generation
+title: MPU Number Generation
 ---

 We will use the math library functions to demonstrate